 (2) The objection must be lodged not later than 7 days before the day on which the medical assessment panel is to meet to determine the arbitration question.

-(3) An arbitrator may determine whether a document in respect of which an objection has been filed under this rule may be given to a medical assessment panel.
+(3) An arbitrator may determine whether a document in respect of which an objection has been lodged under this rule may be given to a medical assessment panel.

+[Rule 68 amended: SL 2020/137 r.
+18.]

 Division 2 — Specialised retraining assessment panels

 69. Form for request to attend